 TOOTHPASTE WITHOUT SLS

 Toothpaste without SLS has become popular recently.
-There are increasing concerns about sodium lauyl sulfate (SLS) in toothpaste and consumers are demanding more brands offer toothpaste without SLS.
+There are increasing concerns about sodium lauyl sulfate (SLS) in toothpaste and consumers are demanding more brands offer sulfate free toothpaste.
 You can find SLS in shampoo, toothpaste and many other personal care products.

 It's reported in National Institute of Health's website PubMed (MEDLINE) on sodium lauryl sulfate in toothpaste, that there are side effects to SLS in toothpaste.
 They even suggest it has the potential to decrease the preventive effects of fluoride in toothpaste.